7anshuai/masq/README.md

 # masq

-Masq is a simple [DNSMasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) like service written in CoffeeScript.
+Masq is a simple local dns server like [DNSMasq](http://www.thekelleys.org.uk/dnsmasq/doc.html).
 The first version was extracted from [Pow](https://github.com/basecamp/pow).

 ## Local DNS
-As it is not possible to use wildcards in the /etc/hosts file, we cannot specify something like:
+As it is not possible to use wildcards in the `/etc/hosts` file, we cannot specify something like:
 ```
 127.0.0.1 *.dev.
 ```